 Keep people informed about work in progress.
 Sometimes solving a problem takes more time than expected – even though you don’t have a solution yet, let them know you’re working on it.

-If they have a suggestion or an idea, listen to them.
+When they have a suggestion or an idea, listen to them.
 If it’s applicable, make it happen.
 If not – show you appreciate the suggestion and kindly explain why it won’t be possible to implement it.
-It’s essential to have real communication with your members and show them that you care.
+It’s essential to have open communication with your members.

 Coworking is about people.
 The better they feel at your coworking space, the more reasons they have to visit you again.

 Small things matter.
 It’s what makes other people feel special and is a clear sign that you care.

 It might be a welcome pack, a favor you do for them, or that you remembered their birthday and bought them a cupcake.

 Providing basic services is one thing, but giving a little more on top of that is something not so many people do.
 And when done, it won’t be left unnoticed!

 These are the most common hybrid work challenges.
 Learn how to overcome them.